Hallelujah78/BICodingChallenge/plan.md

 - created an object on the backend that we can populate with our response data
   - used wikipedia entry for Ireland to decide how to categorize the data
 - started to fill out default values and structure for our responseObject

+## Day 4

+- Added createResponseObject.js, a function to create my responseObject (sent to frontend).
+Decided not to declare my responseObject in createResponseObject function.
+It would be easier to fill in the fields, but it's a big object.
+Not sure if that's the correct decision.
+Created helper functions and objects for creation of responseObject.